Research Group News

 7/5/17 - We have a pair of papers on D” anisotropy that have recently been published.
 Jie Deng’s paper on anisotropy near the eastern edge of the Pacific LLSVP has just come out in GJI, and Neala’s paper on lowermost mantle deformation beneath Australia is in press at JGR.

 7/3/17 - Maureen and Neala just got back from two amazing weeks in Japan with the G&G departmental field trip.
 Highlights included a visit to a pegmatite in the Ryoke Belt, seeing an exposure of the Median Tectonic Line, exploring the effects of the 2011 Tohoku earthquake and tsunami, experiencing the Naruto Whirlpools up close, and visiting Mt.
 Ibuki, known for orographic precipitation and spectacular views.
 We even felt an earthquake while we were there, a shallow magnitude 5.2 in Nagano Prefecture.
+Update: check out a gallery of photos here.

 6/14/17 - We just hosted Professor Yvette Kuiper from the Colorado School of Mines for a two-day visit at Yale to talk about Appalachian tectonics in New England and how to integrate EarthScope imaging results with models derived from geologic constraints.
 Thanks, Yvette, for a great visit!